-- How does Molly describe emergencies and what constitutes an emergency?
-How does it differ from your own definition?
-How do you know it's an emergency?
-Describe how you generally react in an emergency. - With spiritual hindsight, emergencies can turn out to be emerge-and-sees: the rupture that opens a portal to a new perspective or reality.
+- How do you generally react in an emergency?
+How do you know it's an emergency? - With spiritual hindsight, emergencies can turn out to be emerge-and-sees: the rupture that opened a portal to a new perspective or reality.
 What's an "emerge-and-see" you've experienced recently?
 How did you emerge?
-What did you see that you couldn't previously? - Molly looks at how the novelist Robertson Davies describes a parson who takes time, in the middle of the night, to compose himself before visiting the scene of a crime.
+What did you see that you didn't previously? - Molly appreciates how the novelist Robertson Davies describes the parson who takes time, in the middle of the night, to compose himself before visiting the scene of a crime.
 What is your best advice for getting yourself together when you need to be the Someone others can rely on? - Who has been that reliable Someone for you in your life?